|

 manual represents a division of the organ (Great, Swell, Choir), along

 with the Pedal down below.
-The black and white tabs are the stops
+The black and white tabs are the

 and couplers for the pipes.
 The white buttons under the keys are